Forest of a Thousand Lanterns Review

 So I love fantasy, I love fairy tales, and I'm a huge unashamed Disney fangirl.
 So when I hear that this book was going to be a retelling of the Evil Queen, I was super excited.
 I loved how Once Upon a Time had done it, I was so ready for a new take.

 That being said.
 I couldn't stand any of the characters, well I liked Shiro and Hideki, but you barely saw them.
 Reading this book, I felt no sympathy for Xifeng, she was arrogant and naive.
-She was naive, because she continued to allowed herself to be manipulated by her aunt, and she was arrogant, because her aunt told her she was destined for greatness.
+She was naive, because she continued to allow herself to be manipulated by her aunt, and she was arrogant because her aunt told her she was destined for greatness.
 That's it, she didn't earn her arrogance by doing something amazing.
 She meets the Tengaru Queen who flat out tells her that her "Destiny" is a choice, and she chooses to be an evil person.
 She wasn't slighted, there's no vengeance, there's no feeling that she's doing the right thing, there's only her wanting power and doing whatever it takes to get it.

 Then there's all the female hate, I don't think there's a single female character that didn't treat the other females like they're subhuman.
 All that jealously and bitterness.
 That despite knowing it's not necessary to go along and be nasty to anyone with a uterus.
 Which also ties into everyone's looks.
 This just didn't apply to the women either, the men were judged by their appearance too.
 It was too much to constantly see a new character and the first thing they focused on is "Well they're Beautiful/Handsome or ugly"